 Compensation: I do not book itineraries through a wholesaler here in the US as many agencies do where they earn a commission from the wholesalers.
 I book directly to the destination for which we are planning.
 I negotiate wholesale rates like American Express does and have access to all the specials and deals.
 The differences between The Art of Travel and American Express are that 1.) my overhead is way below that of American Express and I pass these savings on to my clients; 2.)
 I have complete control over my clients’ itineraries and not working through a middle person that may or may not know the destination; 3.)
-My one on one interaction with each client ensures itinerary that is true to each traveler and that there is not delay in answers and guidance.
+My one-on-one interaction with each client ensures an itinerary that is true to each traveler and that there is no delay in answers and guidance.

 The pricing I send to you is a total cost with the cost of your travel and my commission.
 As a result, my pricing is usually better than most agencies.
 In addition, because I focus on the South Pacific Islands, Australia, and New Zealand I have access to added amenities because of my volume with the hotels.

 Why did I go separately and book directly to the islands?
-It became clear to me that my almost 40 years of traveling to the islands, Australia and New Zealand that I knew more about these locations, islands, etc. than any of the reservation agents did.
+It became clear to me from my almost 40 years of traveling to the islands, Australia and New Zealand that I knew more about these locations, islands, etc. than any of the reservation agents did.
 I meet agents all the time that book Tahiti once or twice a year and only know the basics.
 Because I have a long history of traveling to the South Pacific, my contacts run deep and are extensive.
-I know what is under each over water bungalow, each view, and anything else you may wish to know about the resorts, islands (location of a beach), and nation.
-I would rather be a specialist for a limited part of the world that just know a bit about the whole world.
+I know what is under each overwater bungalow, each view, and anything else you may wish to know about the resorts, islands (location of a beach), and nation.
+I would rather be a specialist for a limited part of the world that just knows a bit about the whole world.
 I could sell the world very well as I sailed around it for 11 ½ years, but I am much happier to be specialized and do a great job for each of my clients.

 One more note: I cannot beat online booking sites.
-I do not wish to compete with online booking engines as they do not offer the knowledge of a destination, the customer service, and the after booking support that I do.
+I do not wish to compete with online booking engines as they do not offer the knowledge of a destination, the customer service, and the after-booking support that I do.

 Here is my answer: